Robust Parameter Estimation for the Lee-Carter Family: A Probabilistic Principal Component Approach: Introduction

 \section{Introduction}

-Understanding and modelling human mortality rates are crucial in actuarial science and demography study.
-Given the time series nature of the data, mortality rates are naturally studied by using stochastic mortality models.
-There exists numerous stochastic mortality models, in which the Lee-Carter model, first introduced by \cite{lee1992modeling} to project U.S. mortality rates, becomes the ``leading statistical model of mortality forecasting in the demographic literature" \citep{deaton20076}.
-Although it is proposed to specifically project U.S. mortality rates, now the method is being applied to all types of mortality data and serves as a golden standard in practice.
-The original Lee-Carter contains two main steps: parameter estimation and forecasting.
-The estimation step is based on singular value decomposition (SVD) to obtain the first principal component, and then a drifted random walk time series model is used for forecasting.
+Understanding and modelling human mortality rates is essential for actuarial science and demography studies.
+Given the time series nature of the data, mortality rates are often studied using stochastic mortality models.
+Among many such models, the Lee-Carter model, first introduced by \cite{LC-1992} to forecast U.S. mortality rates, has become the ``leading statistical model of mortality forecasting in the demographic literature" according to \citep{Mor-2004-Deaton}.
+Initially designed to specifically project U.S. mortality rates, the method is now applied to various types of mortality data and is considered a benchmark in practice.
+The original Lee-Carter method consists of two main steps: parameter estimation and forecasting.
+The estimation step is based on singular value decomposition (SVD) to obtain the first principal component, and then a random walk model is used for forecasting.